GRAPHISOFT/vscode-gdl/README.md

   * Incoming or outgoing macro calls are shown, respecting the execution context of the edited scipt.
 Eg. all scripts are searched outgoing from a master script, but only master and 2d scripts are searched outgoing from a 2d script.
   * HSF library parts inside the workspace are searched.
 If the workspace changed in a process outside VSCode, use the "Re-scan library parts in workspace folders" command to refresh the known library parts.
   * Until VSCode API improvement the feature is only available if the cursor is on a word (not whitespace).
 If the cursor is on a macro call, that macro will be searched, otherwise the edited file will be searched.
 Outgoing calls' peek documents are faulty, but double-clicking an item opens the correct document.
-* Automatic identation on typing
+* Automatic indentation on typing
   * Increase after lines with block-opening keywords (for, if, while, group, subroutine...)
   * Decrease after block-closing keywords (next, else, endif, endwhile, endgroup, return...)
   * Increase after first command continuation with , or \ (prevoius line ends without , or \ and this line ends with it)